-The current outputs of the DAC2900 allow for a variety of configurations, some of which are illustrated in Table I. As mentioned previously, utilizing the converter's differential outputs will yield the best dynamic performance.
+The current outputs of the DAC2902 allow for a variety of configurations, some of which are illustrated in Table I. As mentioned previously, utilizing the converter's differential outputs will yield the best dynamic performance.
 Such a differential output circuit may consist of an RF transformer or a differential amplifier configuration.
 The transformer configuration is ideal for most applications with ac coupling, while op amps will be suitable for a DC-coupled configuration.

-INPUT CODE (D9 - D0) I {OUT} Ι {ουτ}
+INPUT CODE (D11 - D0) I {out} I {out}

-11 1111 1111 20mA 0mA
+1111 1111 1111 20mA 0mA

-00 0000 0000 10mA 10mA
+1000 0000 0000 10mA 10mA

-00 0000 0000 0mA 20mA
+0000 0000 0000 0mA 20mA

-TABLE I. Input Coding versus Analog Output Current.
+TABLE I. Input Coding Versus Analog Output Current.

 The single-ended configuration may be considered for applications requiring a unipolar output voltage.
 Connecting a resistor from either one of the outputs to ground will convert the output current into a ground-referenced voltage signal.
-To improve on the DC linearity an I-to-V converter can be used instead.
-This will result in a negative signal excursion and, therefore, requires a dual supply amplifier.
+To improve on the DC linearity by maintaining a virtual ground, an I-to-V or op-amp configuration may be considered.